aalhendi/JSFoundations/README.md

 ```
 Mr./Mrs. Mshary, in 33 years, you will be 58 years old.
 By then you'll have decades of Meditation practice!
 ```

+# Submission

+To submit your work, simply push your code to GitHub.

+## Steps

+After finishing the task and verifying your work, follow these steps to push your code to GitHub:

+1. Navigate to project root (where `story.js` is).
+2. Run the command `git add .`
+3. Run `git commit -m "your message here"`.
+4. Push to GitHub: `git push`.